 Reproduction is a biological process by which new individual organisms are made from their parents.
-It is the essential function performed by all living species to survive and continue the chain of life by transferring genetic material from one generation to another.
+It is an important function performed by all living species to survive and continue the chain of life by transferring genetic material from one generation to another.
 Reproduction is guaranteed in two major ways: sexual and asexual reproduction.

-Understanding the types of reproduction is an impetus in explaining life-form diversity, evolutionary adaptations, and the growth and development of populations.
+Understanding the types of reproduction is important to explain life-form diversity, evolutionary adaptations, and the growth and development of populations.
 All these processes at each aspect are important for any student, more so for the students aiming to crack competitive exams like NEET, as this lays a foundation for higher classes of biology studies.

 Sexual reproduction is a mode through which the genetic materials from two parents combine in a single individual that carries both of their genetic contributions.